WeegeeNumbuh1/FlightGazer/README.md

 <details><summary>What the initialization script does on first run</summary>

 - Checks if there is an internet connection
+- Checks if `first_run_complete` exists
+  - Checks last modified date: if greater than a month, runs updates for installed dependencies
+  - If file exists and is new-ish, then this isn't an initial installation and we just run the main python script
 - Updates package list
 - Installs:
   - python3-dev
   - python3-venv
   - tmux
 - Create a new systemd service `flightgazer.service`
+- Write out `RGBMatrixEmulator` config file
 - Makes virtual python environment at `etc/FlightGazer-pyvenv`
 - Updates `pip` as necessary and installs the following python packages in the virtual environment:
   - requests